This policy has been formulated with the following goals in mind:

 - Encourage the responsible use of net resources, discouraging practices which degrade the usability of network resources and thus the value of Internet services

 - Preserve the privacy and security of individual users

-The Acceptable Use Policy below defines the actions which Orlando Web Services considers to be abusive, and thus, strictly prohibited.
-The examples named in this list are non-exclusive, and are provided solely for guidance to Orlando Web Services customers.
+The Acceptable Use Policy below defines the actions which Orlando Web Services, LLC considers to be abusive, and thus, strictly prohibited.
+The examples named in this list are non-exclusive, and are provided solely for guidance to Orlando Web Services, LLC customers.
 If you are unsure whether any contemplated use or action is permitted, please contact us and we will assist you.
-Please note that the actions listed below are also not permitted from other Internet Service Providers on behalf of, or to advertise, any hosting service used by Orlando Web Services, or connected via the network provided.
+Please note that the actions listed below are also not permitted from other Internet Service Providers on behalf of, or to advertise, any hosting service used by Orlando Web Services, LLC, or connected via the network provided.
 Furthermore, such services may not be advertised via deceptive marketing policies, as defined by the Federal Trade Commission Deception Policy Statement.

-- The customer is responsible for keeping his billing data with Orlando Web Services up-to-date and accurate.
+- The customer is responsible for keeping his billing data with Orlando Web Services, LLC up-to-date and accurate.
 Furnishing false data on the signup form, contract, or online application, including fraudulent use of credit card numbers, is grounds for immediate termination, and may subject the offender to civil or criminal liability.

 System and Network Security